wjddndud00/5080-5090-Solutions/README.md

 ### LaTeX documents

-The homework solution files are formatted using the [LaTex typesetting system](http://latex-project.org/intro.html) and used to generate the solutions PDF files.
+The homework solution files are formatted using the [LaTeX typesetting system](http://latex-project.org/intro.html) and used to generate the solution PDF file using LaTeX processing tools, either on the command line or in GUI applications.
+The [LaTeX wiki book](http://en.wikibooks.org/wiki/LaTeX/Basics) has a more detailed explanation of how LaTeX files are transformed into PDF files.
+This [tutorial](http://www.andy-roberts.net/writing/latex) is also a good introduction.

-Command line and GUI tools can be used to generate PDF files from LaTex.

-For Windows, [MiKTeX](http://miktex.org) is an easy to use tool.
-For Mac OS X, [TeXworks](http://www.tug.org/texworks) is also an easy to use tool.
+For Windows, [MiKTeX](http://miktex.org) is an easy to use GUI-based tool.
+For Mac OS X, [TeXworks](http://www.tug.org/texworks) is also a good GUI-based tool.
+LaTeX packages and utilties are widely available for Linux.

-A useful resource is the [LaTeX wiki book chapter on formatting math](http://en.wikibooks.org/wiki/LaTeX/Mathematics).
+Math symbols and formulas can be inline with text or displayed separately.
+A very useful resource is the [LaTeX wiki book chapter on formatting math](http://en.wikibooks.org/wiki/LaTeX/Mathematics).
+See also [this comprehensive list](http://www.howtotex.com/general/12-great-resources-for-getting-started-with-latex) of LaTeX resources.